luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 plos/pmed.0020274.txt
 plos/pmed.0020281.txt
 ```
+In this example, I use `grep -l` to find all files in **plos** directory that contains the word "world."
+Again, it is useful when I want to find a specific file in the folder that contain the word.

 **Use -o as the option:**
 It prints only the matched parts of a matching line, with each such part on a separate output line.
 It is useful to find the certain files with the same reason as -l I wrote above.
 I think the matched parts printed may increase the clarity when using grep multiple times with different keywords.